National Home Energy Rating

 The National Home Energy Rating Scheme (NHER) is both a UK accreditation scheme for energy assessors and a rating scale for the energy efficiency of housing.

-The NHER was owned and operated by National Energy Services (NES).
-Until 2011, NES was a trading subsidiary of the National Energy Foundation, an independent charity set up in 1988 to promote energy conservation and renewable energy, which launched the NHER scheme in 1991.
-In September 2016, NES transferred ownership of the NHER Scheme to Elmhurst Energy another independent accreditation scheme.
+The NHER scheme was launched in 1991 and operated by National Energy Services (NES), a trading subsidiary until 2011 of the National Energy Foundation, an independent charity set up in 1988 to promote energy conservation and renewable energy.
+In September 2016, NES transferred ownership of the NHER scheme to another independent accreditation scheme operator, Elmhurst Energy.

 The NHER runs an accreditation scheme for energy assessors to produce the following: